 The administrative structure of ArcGIS Online.
 It provides the GIS tools and user interface for online mapping, analysis, and data management.
 It is also used to manage membership, user software privileges, and licensing of ArcGIS Pro and other premium apps.

-ArcGIS organizational account
+ArcGIS organization account

-Compare to ArcGIS public account.
+Compare to ArcGIS developer account and ArcGIS public account.

 ArcGIS Pro Licensing Service

-A necessary component to authorize a Single Use license or to borrow a Concurrent Use license in ArcGIS Pro.
+A component required to authorize a Single Use license or to borrow a Concurrent Use license in ArcGIS Pro.
 It is available in the C:\Users\<user profile>\AppData\Local\Programs\ArcGIS\Pro\Resources\ArcGIS Pro Licensing Service folder.
 A per-user installation of ArcGIS Pro does not include the ArcGIS Pro Licensing Service.
-See ArcGIS Pro for information about per-user and per-machine installation options.
+See Install ArcGIS Pro for information about per-user and per-machine installation options.

 ArcGIS Pro Trial